cosmic-plus/js-cosmic-lib/howto/10-specs-query.md

 ### Multi-operation link

-> ...?type=transaction&{...transactionFields}&operation={operation}&{...operationFields}&{...more_operations}
+> ...?type=transaction&{...metaFields|transactionFields}&operation={operation}&{...operationFields}&{...more_operations}

-Because both the transaction and each operation can have a `source` field, transactions fields have to be provided prior to any operation, then the operations should be described sequentially.
+Meta fields and transactions fields have to be provided prior to any operation, then the operations should be described sequentially.

 Example: